The world's best living aboard!

 Ellen and Rand's global sailing adventure

 Ellen and Rand moved aboard their Antares in 2014 and have been on the adventure of a lifetime ever since (though we figure their lives have always been adventurous!).
 After spending time sailing the islands and the Caribbean, they crossed the Atlantic to sail in the Med.
 With a bigger vision to sail the globe, they crossed back and traversed the Panama Canal to sail the South Pacific.
 The one thing you should know about Rand and Ellen?
-They have a HUGE family who is equally as adventurous as they are!
-And they truly have a passion for the ocean and are great stewards.
+They truly have a passion for the ocean and are great stewards.

 The Golden Glow blog is a very useful resource for anyone looking for technical knowledge of the boat's systems, equipment and various upgrades.
 That aside, it is also packed full of interesting travel information and facts about the regions travelled.
 There's always something new to learn!